How Do I Get Him to be Nice?

 After visiting with them, observing Barney’s behavior with Bella, and interacting with Barney myself, I was able to clearly identify what was going on.
 Barney had play aggression; all he really wanted was to play.

-This cat never had a home before; he grew up in the shelter and was never properly socialized living in cage.
+This cat never had a home before; he grew up in the shelter living in a cage, and was never properly socialized.
 He had lots of pent up energy and lots to give, but he lacked the social skills needed to make friends with people or cats.

 What was my client seeing that lead her to think that Barney was being aggressive?

-Barney was exhibiting a few classic characteristics of aggression:
+Barney was exhibiting a few of the classic characteristics of feline aggression: